discordjs/discord.js/docs/get_started.rst

 Linux
 ~~~~~~

-Install Python 2.x.x and then run ``npm install discord.js --save`` in your project's directory and you should be good to go!
+Install Python 2 and then run ``npm install discord.js --save`` in your project's directory and you should be good to go!

 OS X
 ~~~~

-Python 2.x.x and **potentially** X Code, try building without first.
+Python 2 and **potentially** X Code, try building without first.

 Windows
 ~~~~~~~~~~~~

-**TL;DR You need Visual Studio Community and Python 2.x.x**
+**TL;DR You need Visual Studio and Python 2**

 Unfortunately, the Windows installation process is a little more lengthy.
 You need to have `Visual Studio Express`_ (or any of the other distributions of it).
 This is necessary for build tools for the WebSocket dependency.